MitraClip™ Therapy

 of people were free from device-related

-complications at 5 years
+complications at 5 years1

 People are reclaiming their lives with MitraClip Therapy